Mendeley/mrec/doc/aws.rst

 using the IPython.parallel framework.

-The `StarCluster <https://github.com/jtriley/StarCluster>`_ project makes it extremely simple to provision an IPython cluster, by following the StarCluster `Quick-Start <>`_ and then the instructions given `here <>`_.
+The `StarCluster <https://github.com/jtriley/StarCluster>`_ project makes it extremely simple to provision an IPython cluster, by following the StarCluster `Quick-Start <http://star.mit.edu/cluster/docs/latest/quickstart.html>`_ and then the instructions given `here <http://star.mit.edu/cluster/docs/latest/plugins/ipython.html>`_.
 To run `mrec` jobs on your cluster you'll need edit the `.starcluster/config` file to install the `mrec` package.
-The cluster configuration should look something like this:
+Your cluster configuration should look something like this:

 .. code-block:: ini